 It is currently the only first-person page on this web site.
 I fear that people can be afraid of single-person project.
 Many of us think that it is more safe to work with company rather than with individual.
 But I in my life I had lot of opposite experience - for example I keep to use an excellent Total Commander, but my favorite Google Reader is dead.

 About one year later I had pretty good working AccdbMerge on the one hand and some MS-SQL experience on the other hand and I've decided to make a fork of AccdbMerge for MS SQL database - that was the MssqlMerge.
-And in 2018 I had some spare time to make it possible to do the same for MySQL and SQLite.
+And in 2018 I had some spare time (due to the broken leg, ha-ha) to make it possible to do the same for MySQL and SQLite.
 MySQL was the first and once initial version was complete - it turned out that there are at least 3 projects on GitHub named "MysqlMerge" - my product naming system that was working in 2012 and 2014 for AccdbMerge and MssqlMerge - it was broken!
 So I've decided to call it just "KS DB Merge Tools".

 Well, that's all for now..